 If your doctor says your child is myopic or has myopia, he's nearsighted.
 It means that objects far away look blurry to him.
 It might get worse during his childhood, but it’s easy to correct with eyeglasses.
 It should even out by the time he’s in his 20s and his eyes are finished growing.

-Nearsightedness is the inability to see objects at a distance clearly.
-In people with myopia, the eyeball is usually slightly longer than normal from front to back.
-Light rays which make up the images you see, focus in front of, rather than directly on the retina, the light-sensitive part of the eye.
+If your kid has myopia, his eyeball is slightly longer than normal from front to back.
+Light rays, which make up the images he sees, focus in front of his retina.
+They should focus directly on it.
 When this happens, objects at a distance seem blurry and unclear.

-Most often, young children with nearsightedness don't complain or only complain of difficulties seeing things far away.
-A nearsighted child may move closer to objects to see clearly.
-If your child seems to have trouble seeing things at a distance, make an appointment with an eye doctor.
+Most kids don't complain at all.
+Or yours might say it’s hard to see things far away.
+He might move closer to things so he can see clearly.
+If he seems to have trouble seeing things far away, make an appointment with an eye doctor.

 Can Nearsightedness Be Prevented?

-Since nearsightedness is often inherited, it is not totally possible to prevent it.
+Since it’s often inherited, it isn’t totally possible to prevent it.
 However, there are steps you can take to minimize its effect.
-Make sure your child is examined early, especially if there is a family history of progressive nearsightedness or other eye conditions.
-If it is uncomfortable to do work or watch television from a standard distance, your child may already be developing nearsightedness and needs an eye exam.
+Make sure your child gets an eye exam early, especially if you have a family history of nearsightedness or other eye conditions.
+And pay attention: If he has trouble with details on things more than a few feet away at school or while he watches TV from a standard distance, it may be time for an eye exam.